joramwessels/MGR/logbook.md

 My plan for the coming week:
 * ✔ Write & hand in research proposal (✖ may run it by supervisors first)
 * ✔ Prepare a presentation for the proposal (✔ run by supervisors first)
-* Have a concrete plan for an architecture by monday April 2nd.
+* Have a concrete plan for an architecture by Tuesday April 2nd.

 __**Fr 21-04-2017**__
 **12:00-18:45:** Completed the 'What is AI Research?' assignment and literature draft.